Adoratorio/demetra/README.md

   },
   "data": {
-    "saved": 1, // How many requests have been saved in the db "sended": true, // If the email has been sended to the recipients },
+    "saved": 1, // How many requests have been saved in the db "sended": true // If the email has been sended to the recipients }
 }
 ```